Wind Growth Consistent

 Driven by Clean Profile, Falling Prices and Public Policy

-Over the past decade, global wind power capacity has grown more than 20 percent a year, an increase driven by wind’s attractiveness as a clean energy source, by supportive public policies and by falling costs.
+Over the past decade, global wind power capacity has grown nearly 30 percent a year, an increase driven by wind’s attractiveness as a clean energy source, by supportive public policies and by falling costs.

 Americans Favor Wind Energy

-Slightly more than 20 percent, or some 14,900 megawatts, of that capacity is located in Texas, which continues to lead the nation both in the production of wind energy and the pace of new capacity construction.
+Slightly more than 27 percent, or some 27,036 megawatts (MW), of that capacity is located in Texas, which continues to lead the nation both in the production of wind energy and the pace of new capacity construction.
 The reasons for wind’s growth and popularity (76 percent of Americans are in favor of wind energy) are simple.

 - It is plentiful, particularly in wind-rich states, which are predominantly located in the Great Plains region.
 But even at speeds as low as seven to 10 miles an hour (more common in the Northeast), wind can be harnessed effectively.